 Import VAT, unlike customs duty, is a tax that may be recoverable if the goods have been imported by a business for the purpose of making taxable supplies.

-In order to ensure that the import VAT is recoverable, the business must ensure that the goods have been properly declared to Customs and that the relevant import paperwork correctly identifies the business's name
+To ensure that the import VAT is recoverable, the business must ensure that the goods have been properly declared to Customs and that the relevant import paperwork correctly identifies the business name and identity

 To continue reading